t1ww/advProject/README.md

 # advProject
-Javafx program that watermarks image and resize images (accept dragboards of png/jng/zip)
+Javafx program that watermarks image and resize images (accept dragboards of png/jng/zip) !!! attention, ResizeView is broken due to HandleclickPreview being called in pctSlider please make sure to remove that before usage

 TO DO LISTS
   - font selection?